leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationCookbook.md

 ### Dependant values

-A common example of this use case is the validation of `password` and `password confirmation` field in a signup form.
+A common usecase is to validate a `password` and a `password confirmation` fields in a signup form :

 1. First, you need to validate that each field is valid independently
 2. Then, given the two values, you need to validate that they are equals.